 This colorful, flavorful dish is bursting full of benefits for the body.
 Take a look at a few of the health highlights that make us want to salute this beautiful, berry-full dish all summer long:

 Raspberries: With fiber, protein, and carbohydrates to spare, raspberries are a dieter’s best friend.
-Not only are they low in calories and cholesterol-free, but they also contain high levels of antioxidants to slow the growth of cancer or fight against signs of aging.
+Not only are they low in calories and cholesterol-free, but they also contain high levels of antioxidants to slow the growth of rogue cells or fight against signs of aging.

 Blueberries: Blueberries are known as a wonderful source of dietary fiber, which may help reduce the risk of heart disease.
 They also have a high level of manganese, which can help the body process things like cholesterol, protein, or carbohydrates.